tapika/swupd/docs/testing.md

 ### What can be placed in log file?

 Any text, which does not change from execution round can be used.
-Anything else what changes cannot be logged - this includes for instance current date / time or absolute file / directory paths.
-If you're dealing with paths - extracting only filename could result in same string.
+Anything else what changes cannot be logged - this includes for example current date / time or absolute file / directory paths.
+If you're dealing with paths - extracting only filename can result in same string, which in a turn can be used for verifying log testing.

 If you add any bigger listings - then maybe makes sense to sort them by name, just to get them in same order.